When does each sport begin?

 On which days of the week are games and practices held?

 The game days and practices will vary depending upon the sport.
-Most sports practice and play games Monday through Saturday, with Sundays off.
+Most, but not all sports practice and play games Monday through Saturday, with Sundays off.
 Practice and game times based on coaches’ availability and facility availability.

 How will my student-athlete’s participation in music courses (academic) affect participation in athletics?